Camping In the Yard

 Other cosmetic changes included all-new flooring, which you can see in the view above (taken a few months after the arrival of my furry grandchildren), new door hardware, new battery-powered under-cabinet lights, and other subtle touches.
 I also installed a driveway sensor to detect visitors long before they arrived, which proved to be a very useful security device—I was able to greet a number of trespassers before they even stopped their cars.
 And I installed several battery-powered motion-activated lights all around the camper.

 Speaking of my cats, they heralded a new phase of my life in the camper, one that might be characterized by a more typically "domestic" appearance—i.e., a bit cluttered.
-But that didn't bother me in the slightest; they were my joy, and I lived to make them happy.
+But that didn't bother me in the slightest; they were my joy.
 They inspired me to make changes just for them, such as building a window box that I mounted over the kitchen window.
 They absolutely loved it in the summertime.

 Today the camper is exclusively their domain, and consequently it looks totally different.
 I'm sorry to say they've ruined things like the bed, window treatments and screens, but that's only because I'm not with them full-time to monitor their activity, and I love them no less for what they're doing; they're just cats being cats.